 Graduate Academic Liaison

 - The Ginsberg Center offers a year-long leadership development opportunity for University of Michigan doctoral students.
 Ginsberg Graduate Academic Liaisons serve as connectors to their home departments, while deepening their knowledge and application of community engaged scholarship and practice.
 For more information check out our website.
-Applications for the 2020-2021 school year have been closed.
+Applications for the 2021-2022 school year are now open!

 Engaged Pedagogy Initiative

 - The Ginsberg Center is partnering with the Rackham Program in Public Scholarship to offer this semester-long community-engaged learning graduate training program that promotes excellence in undergraduate teaching and graduate student professional development.
-For more information, check out the program website.
+EPI counts towards LSA's training requirements for graduate students serving as instructors of record.
+For more information on EPI and how to apply, check out the program website.